Puerto Rico's uncounted hurricane deaths

 "The cases where you have the body and the body gets taken to the funeral home almost always understate the real mortality," he said.
 "There's always a significant number of bodies that don't get processed through funeral homes.
 What that tells me (is that) there are a lot more cases to be reported -- and that number is probably going to spike again."

 The most objective way to estimate the number of hurricane deaths, he said, is to look at how many people died in a normal month in Puerto Rico -- and then compare that to the number of deaths during the month of the hurricane.
-By that measure, 472 more people died in September 2017 than September 2016, according Puerto Rico's Demographic Registry.
+By that measure, 472 more people died in September 2017 than September 2016, according to Puerto Rico's Demographic Registry.

 The Puerto Rican government stands by its count as accurate, based on the factual information it has received to date.
 Reports from funeral homes and families are simply "rumors," said Mónica Menéndez, deputy director of the Bureau of Forensic Sciences, which examines deaths to determine if they are hurricane-related.